extism/js-pdk/README.md

 This is essentially a fork of [Javy](https://github.com/Shopify/javy) by Shopify.
 We may wish to collaborate and upstream some things to them.
 For the time being I built this up from scratch using some of their crates, namely quickjs-wasm-rs.

-## How it works

-This works a little differently than other PDKs.
-You cannot compile JS to Wasm because it doesn't have an appropriate type system to do this.
-Something like [Assemblyscript](https://www.assemblyscript.org/) is better suited for this.
-Instead, we have compiled QuickJS to Wasm.
-The `extism-js` command we have provided here is a little compiler / wrapper that does a series of things for you:

-1. It loads an "engine" Wasm program containing the QuickJS runtime
-2. It initializes a QuickJS context
-3. It loads your js source code into memory
-4. It parses the js source code for exports and generates 1-to-1 proxy export functions in Wasm
-5. It freezes and emits the machine state as a new Wasm file at this post-initialized point in time

-This new Wasm file can be used just like any other Extism plugin.

 ## Install the compiler

 We now have released binaries.
 Check the [releases](https://github.com/extism/js-pdk/releases) page for the latest.